-Texas 'Tourniquet Killer' set to be 1st US execution in 2018
+'Tourniquet Killer' executed in Texas for 1992 strangling

 Sanchez's body was found after a caller to a Houston TV station provided directions on where to find it.
 Police believe Shore was the caller.

-Shore's execution originally was set for last October but was delayed for an investigation after another Texas death row inmate, Larry Swearingen, concocted a scheme to get Shore to take responsibility for his case.
+Shore's execution originally was set for last October but was delayed for an investigation after another Texas death row inmate concocted a scheme to get Shore to take responsibility for his crimes.

-"We got Mr. Shore to explain how Swearingen ... basically tutored him," said Bill Delmore, an assistant prosecutor in Montgomery County, where Swearingen was convicted of murdering a college student.
-"It's extremely bizarre."

-Prosecutors said Shore also recently tried to take credit for two other unsolved slayings.
-Investigators determined evidence in those cases didn't support his claims.
+In 2017, 23 convicted killers were put to death in the U.S., seven of them in Texas, more than another state.
+Three more inmates are scheduled to die in Texas in the coming weeks.